cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - AWS cloud optimized and claims 5x performance improvement over MySQL on RDS, over 3x performance of Postgres on RDS
 - storage grows automatically in increments of 10GB up to 128 TB
 - can have up to 15 replicas and replication is faster than MySQL (sub 10ms lag)
-- failover is instantaneous (its HA native)
+- failover is instantaneous (it's HA native)
 - costs 20% more than RDS (20% more) but is more efficient
 - automatic fail-over
 - backup and recovery